Estimation of the MTOV precision for ET, CE, and NEMO from the post-merger of BNS coalescences: Conclusions and perspectives

 These values were then used to estimate the precision with which the neutron star mass distribution can be constrained.
 Specifically, for every valid number of detections ($N\geq1$), we computed the corresponding mass uncertainty $\delta M/2$.

 To do this, we needed to work with the final mass distribution of neutron stars that are in binary systems.
 For this matter, we used observational data obtained from electromagnetic sources and fit Gaussian models.
 From this we determined that a bimodal mass distribution fits well with the observed data, with a trimodal Gaussian model also providing an acceptable alternative to be performed in posterior works.
 The fit helps us define the likelihood for the Bayesian analysis, and the priors were taken from previous work on neutron star mass distributions.
 The Bayesian inference refines the mass distribution estimates by obtaining the Maximum A Posteriori Probability Density Function curve.
 This allowed us to obtain the total mass distribution of the binary systems by applying a self-convolution to the MAP PDF data, considering that they are independent distributions.
 From that result, the most probable values were found to be $2.71\;M_{\odot}$ and $3.18\;M_{\odot}$ for the total mass.
 Subsequently, we considered the mass loss ($5\%$) after the merger in order to obtain the distribution of the final mass.
-This distribution is shifted, and the peaks at $2.57\;M_{\odot}$ and $3.02\;M_{\odot}$ are consistently in the range of known events such as GW190425 and GW230529~\cite{LIGOScientific:2024elc}, being the estimated masses $3.6^{+0.8}_{-1.2}\;M_{\odot}$ and $1.4^{+0.6}_{-0.2}\;M_{\odot}$ in the latter event.
+Even if this value carries uncertainties from previous works, it is sufficiently true for the main focus of our work.
+Then, the final mass distribution is shifted, and the peaks at $2.57\;M_{\odot}$ and $3.02\;M_{\odot}$ are consistently in the range of known events such as GW190425 and GW230529~\cite{LIGOScientific:2024elc}, being the estimated masses $3.6^{+0.8}_{-1.2}\;M_{\odot}$ and $1.4^{+0.6}_{-0.2}\;M_{\odot}$ in the latter event.